catalyzeio/stratum-docs/scheduled-tasks.md

 Some of our recommended task scheduling frameworks include Sidekiq for Ruby and Celery for Python.
 These scheduling frameworks are generally backed by a message broker such as Redis or an AMQP-based alternative like Rabbitmq which helps guarantee message delivery.
 If your scheduling framework requires a message broker, we have both Redis and Rabbitmq available as environment add-ons.

-Take a look at our article on [Compliant Cloud Background Workers](/compliant-cloud/articles/worker-general/) for more information on using workers with scheduled tasks in Compliant Cloud.
+Take a look at our article on [The Platform Background Workers](/compliant-cloud/articles/worker-general/) for more information on using workers with scheduled tasks in The Platform.

 ## Cron Containers